All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Angiogenesis and Cancer Risk

 Both BPC-157 and TB-500 promote angiogenesis (new blood vessel formation).
 In the context of healing, this is beneficial.
-However, angiogenesis is also a hallmark of tumor growth, as cancers require new blood vessels to sustain themselves.
+But angiogenesis is also a hallmark of tumor growth, as cancers require new blood vessels to sustain themselves.
 The theoretical concern is that promoting angiogenesis could, in theory, support the growth of existing tumors .

-It is important to note that BPC-157 has actually shown anti-tumor effects in several preclinical studies, and Thymosin Beta-4 has complex, context-dependent effects on tumor biology that are still being studied .
+BPC-157 has actually shown anti-tumor effects in several preclinical studies, and Thymosin Beta-4 has complex, context-dependent effects on tumor biology that are still being studied .
 Nevertheless, until more data is available, individuals with active cancer or a history of cancer should discuss this concern with their oncologist before considering this stack.

 Long-Term Effects on Growth Factor Signaling